My Harvard Kennedy School learning journey

 Actually, Amy Cuddy, the Harvard professor I wrote about earlier in this column, also went through a severe head injury in a car accident while in college.
 Doctors told her that she would probably never recover.
 She then went on to complete her PhD from Princeton and is now one of Harvard’s super star professors.
 Brooke, Janak, Amy - the resilience of all these superwomen is something I want to celebrate this month.
 As Brooke often likes to say in her motivational talks, “One of the few guarantees in life is that it will never turn out the way we expect.
 But, rather than let the events in our lives define who we are, we can make the decision to define the possibilities in our lives.”

-*This blog post is a modified version of my column 'Parmesh's Viewfinder' that appears monthly in Verve magazine.
+*This blog post is a modified version of my column 'Parmesh's Viewfinder' that used to appear monthly in Verve magazine.